neha-adnani/SQL_Music-Store-Analysis/README.md

 ### ⚙️ How to Use/View the Dashboard

 1. *Prerequisites*:
-  * Power BI Desktop installed.
+  * Install Power BI Desktop.
   * Access to a PostgreSQL database with the specified tables and data.
       Note: You will need to update the data source settings in Power BI Desktop to point to your PostgreSQL instance.
 2. *Download the Project*: